 Since the Farmers’ Market Program began in October 2015, Boroume has saved and offered more than 385,000 kg of fresh produce from markets for donation to local charities, equating to approximately 1.5 million food portions.

-The program has been implemented with the help of more than 800 volunteers, including more than 150 Australians who have volunteered at farmers’ markets under THI Australia’s Volunteering Program launched in 2017.
+The program is implemented with the help of volunteers, including more than 150 Australians who have volunteered at farmers’ markets under THI Australia’s Volunteering Program launched in 2017.

-In July 2019, THI Australia renewed its support for the Farmers’ Market Program for a third year, providing an AU$71,000 grant to continue the expansion of the dynamic food saving program to help more people in need.
+In July 2020, THI Australia renewed its support for the Farmers’ Market Program for a fourth year, providing an AU$71,000 grant to continue the expansion of the dynamic food saving program to help more people in need.

 Boroume volunteer teams currently collect from 29 markets in Athens and Thessaloniki.